Your application process

 If you have technical problems with the C@MPUS application platform, please send an email to C@MPUS support.

 There is no fixed course program for international exchange students at the University of Stuttgart.
 You can freely choose your courses, but should do so according to the requirements of your home university.
 Please discuss with your student advisor at home what is expected of you.
-Some of our partner institutions require for their exchange students to earn a minimum amount of ECTS points in their exchange studies.
+Some of our partner institutions require for their exchange students to earn a minimum numberof ECTS points during their exchange studies.
 We recommend that you takein at least four courses to get the most out of your stay.

 All courses offered at the University of Stuttgart are listed on the online platform C@MPUS.
 C@MPUS provides you with course descriptions including ECTS points, language of instruction and course schedule.
 To find the courses you can choose the faculty on the left side and click on “course offer” or “courses".